 3. St. Catharines, Ontario

-While St. Catharines is warmer than other places in Ontario, it still gets pretty chilly in deep winter.
+St. Catharines is warmer than other places in Ontario (although Sarnia is slightly warmer than St. Catharines) but it still gets pretty chilly in deep winter.
 However, temperatures are reasonable early and later in the season; in November, the average daily high is 8.4 degrees Celsius (47.1 degrees Fahrenheit), and it's almost as warm in March, when the average daily high is 7.4 degrees Celsius (45.3 degrees Fahrenheit).

 4. Kelowna, British Columbia